The Outer Worlds: Combat

 Players can play offensively by using the game's assortment of firearms and melee weapons.
+(Note: Spacer's Choice Edition allows players to also use grenades.)
 Some weapons have unique damage types, allowing players to inflict elemental damage on enemies.
 Weapons are divided into rarity; the rarer the weapon, the stronger they are.
 Weapons break down with use but they can be repaired at workbenches with weapon parts.
 They can be further customized and upgraded to further improve their efficiency.
 Weapons and armor, which boosts defense, are collected through exploring the game world, looting enemy corpses, or purchasing from vendors.
 There are also five unique "Science Weapons" with special and unusual effects.
 In combat players can enter a "Tactical Time Dilation" (TTD) state, which briefly slows down time and reveals opponents' health statistics.
 Targeting specific parts of an enemy during TTD enables players to inflict status ailments.
 For instance, an enemy will become crippled if their legs are attacked.

 Players can use stealth tactics, such hiding in long grass and avoiding enemy's line of sight to not be detected.
 Investing in stealth skills allows players to lockpick, pickpocket other NPCs, and wear a disguise to infiltrate otherwise restricted areas.
 Players can also use persuasion, lying or intimidation to avoid combat altogether.
 A large number of quests in the game can be resolved in a non-violent ways, though it is also possible to complete the game despite killing all NPCs.
 As players progress in the game, they gain experience, allowing them to level up.
 They can then unlock perks which grant single bonuses or effects and spend points on seven different skill trees (Melee, Ranged, Defense, Dialog, Stealth, Tech and Leadership).
 Once sufficient points are invested in a skill tree, players can upgrade individual skills in each skill tree, and receives threshold benefits that further boost the player character's ability.
 Players may also opt to gain flaws, which provide a debuff, in exchange for an additional perk point.
 These can be obtained when players fail certain gameplay segment repeatedly or engages in harming behaviors such as alcohol abuse or frequently falling from height.